 Pluto in Leo and the Fifth House

 Pluto in Leo and the Fifth House suggests and evolutionary path that relates to children, creativity, social interchanges and seeking accolades.
-The intensity of Pluto in the house that represents the development of personality can suggest child precosiousness or talent emerging at a young age.
+The intensity of Pluto in the house that represents the development of personality can suggest child precociousness or talent emerging at a young age.

 The native can be drawn to the spotlight or find themselves on a path that caters to the inner child.
 The passionate nature of this house can describe a lifelong lesson of learning to open the heart.
-They can be challenged by the idea of romance, either bringing alot of intensity to relationships or they are attracted to situations that seem to get deep rather quickly.
+They can be challenged by the idea of romance, either bringing allot of intensity to relationships or they are attracted to situations that seem to get deep rather quickly.

 They may begin working at an early age or find themselves in a relationship with a partner who provides, but is controlling.